bumuthu/todo-list-app/README.md

 ## Overview
 This project facilitates the management of your tasks with to-do lists.
+In this project, the following tech stack is used.

+- Lerna: `8.1.6`
+- NPM: `10.8.2`
+- Node: `20.10.0`
+- React: `17.0.2`

 ## Installation